Alexey-Danilchenko/Spectron/firmware/README.md

 This contains all the firmware (and extra example) running on the hardware boards used in this project.

 All main board components (Hamamatsu [C12666MA](http://www.hamamatsu.com/jp/en/C12666MA.html), [C12880MA](http://www.hamamatsu.com/jp/en/C12880MA.html) and [TI DRV8884](http://www.ti.com/product/DRV8884)) are implemented as standalone driver objects.
-This makes it easier to some degree to reuse them on other Particle Photon based projects.
+This makes it easier to some degree to re-use them on other Particle Photon based projects.

 # Spectron 2 Board Fimwares